by Sara Nieves-Grafals, CAS/BS '75, CAS/MA '79, CAS/PhD '80

 During 1927, the same year that construction began at Mount Rushmore and Charles Lindbergh completed his first solo flight across the Atlantic, the Alumni Association of American University was created.
 The organization had a total of 71 alumni.

 James D. Buhrer, the first president, guided the commencement prayer for the 59 graduates that year.
-In 2020, the association's 51st president, Rob Johnson, SPA/BA '81, four executive committee officers, and 16 members at large of the Alumni Board lead a group of more than 135,000 alumni worldwide.
+In 2021, the association's 52nd president, Jonathan Mathis, PhD, Kogod/BSBA '04, four other executive committee officers, and 18 members at large of the Alumni Board lead a group of more than 135,000 alumni worldwide.
 More than 90 years into the life of the alumni association, AU awards bachelor's, master's and doctoral degrees from eight schools and more than 150 programs.

 Keeping abreast of alma mater news has always been a priority for alumni.
 The year the Stock Market crashed (1929), AUAA funded the dissemination of The Eagle student newspaper to all alumni.
 Car radios had just been invented, and the first telephone booths appeared in London.